 In 1790, the colonists at Port Jackson faced their harshest conditions.
 Early attempts at agriculture had produced little.
 While hunting and fishing did supplement meagre supplies, starvation was a real possibility.
-Rations were reduced by two thirds, the weekly allowance per person being 2 lb (1 kilogram) of pork, 2.5 lb (1.2 kilograms) of flour and 2 lb (1 kilogram) of rice.
+The 1790 food crisis was rations reduced by two thirds, the weekly allowance per person being 2 lb (1 kilogram) of pork, 2.5 lb (1.2 kilograms) of flour and 2 lb (1 kilogram) of rice.

 In March some provisions arrived on HMS Supply but, in the same month, the colony’s second supply ship, the Sirius, was wrecked while landing convicts on Norfolk Island.
 Although all of the ship’s company were saved, the supplies the Sirius carried were lost.
 Lieutenant Ralph Clark wrote of the disaster, “Gracious God what will become of us all, the whole of our provisions in the ship, now a wreck before us.
 I hope in God that we will be able to save some if not all but why do I flatter myself with such hopes – there is at present no prospect of it except that of starving”.

 The arrival of the Second Fleet in Sydney in June made the situation worse.
 Known as the Death Fleet, these convict ships were owned by private contractor.
 Those convicts who hadn’t died on board as a result of starvation and ill-treatment arrived in very poor health and were a drain on resources, worsening the 1790 food crisis.

 On 12 May 1790, the following assessment was made of food stores: